juliancwirko/react-s-alert/README.md

 ## Overwrite content template component

-With sAlert you have the possibility to overwrite `SAlertContentTmpl` core component.
-This is useful when you want to provide some more dynamic data in your alerts or just when you want to rebuild the HTML structure of the alert.
-This is very useful but not so trivial.
-I'll try to explain it with the example.

-Standard sAlert will take only the message you want to display and some configuration.
+With sAlert you have the possibility to overwrite the `SAlertContentTmpl` core component.
+This is useful when you want to provide more dynamic data in your alerts or just when you want to rebuild the HTML structure of the alert.
+This is very useful, but might not be trivial.
+Standard sAlerts will take only the message you want to display and some configuration.
 There will be use cases when you want to display some more dynamic data or just some more HTML structures.

-Here is the example what it is possible with this component.
+ I'll try to explain it by example:

-Let's say that we want to have an alert with the additional dynamic data which is the name of the customer and also we want to have a confirmation button which will close the alert.
+Let's say that we want to have an alert with the additional dynamic data.
+We want the name of the customer, and a confirmation button which will close the alert.

 Here is what we could do.

-In our main app component we will use sAlert component (see above) with custom content component:
+In our main app component we will use sAlert component (see above) with a custom content component:

 ```javascript
 import MyCustomContentTemplate from './MyCustomContentTemplate';